Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Additional details and results on designing fluorescent proteins

 \paragraph{Additional simulated measurement noise.}

 Each time the $i$-th sequence in the combinatorially complete data set was sampled, for either training or designed data, we introduced additional simulated measurement noise using the following procedure.
 Poelwijk et al. \cite{poelwijk2019} found that the Walsh-Hadamard transform of the brightness fitness landscape included up to seventh-order statistically significant terms.
 Accordingly, we fit a linear model of up to seventh-order terms for each of the combinatorially complete data sets, then estimated the standard deviation of the $i$-th sequence's measurement noise, $\sigma_i$, as the residual between its label and this model's prediction.
 Each time the $i$-th sequence was sampled, for either training or designed data, we also sampled zero-mean Gaussian noise with standard deviation $\sigma_i$ and added it to the $i$-th sequence's label.
+This was done to simulate the fact that multiple measurements of the same sequence will yield different labels, due to measurement noise.